GitOneEX/GitOneEX/README.md

 - 👀 I’m interested in web development and FiveM
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on NOTHING
-- 📫 How to reach me Help.OneEX@gmail.com
+- 📫 How to reach me Hello@one-ex.co.uk